ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

     print("User aborted the process.")

 ```
-29. Illustrate IndentationError logic.
-Explain via comments why this cannot be caught with try-except.
+29. Illustrate `IndentationError` logic.
+Explain via comments why this cannot be caught with `try-except`.

 ```python